arrow icon

 • It is asynchronous: the JavaScript side submits data to a bridge and waits for the data to be processed by the native side.

-• It’s single-threaded, so it’s important not to overload the JS thread and execute animations on the UI thread.
+• It's single-threaded (that's why it's important to not overload the JS thread and execute animations on the UI thread).

 • It adds additional overhead when it comes to the serialization of data from JSON objects.

 The bridge is still working fine for most use cases.
 However, when we start to send a lot of data over the bridge, it may become a bottleneck for our app.
-This issue can be seen when rendering a lot of components in a long list.
-When the user scrolls fast, there will be a blank space caused by the communication between the JS and native sides being asynchronous.
-Essentially, we are having a “traffic jam” on our bridge with objects waiting to be serialized.
+This problem can be seen when rendering a lot of components in a long list.
+In the case when the user scrolls fast, there will be a blank space caused by the communication between the JS and native sides being asynchronous.
+Essentially what happens is that we are having a “traffic jam” on our bridge with objects waiting to be serialized.
 The same issue with the bridge being “overloaded” can be seen in native modules sending a lot of data back and forth.

-This bottleneck, together with providing a type-safe way of communicating between native and JS, are the main things that the new architecture is trying to solve.
-However, not everything about new architecture is as good as it may seem.
+This bottleneck, together with providing a type-safe way of communicating between native and JS, are the main things that the New Architecture is trying to solve.
+However, not everything about the New Architecture is as good as it may seem.
 We will also get into the drawbacks that it brings.

 Codegen